xthecube/spark/README.md

-# spark
+# Best readme.md ever

-Random thing I (might) end up working on as a hobby project.
-Details will change.
+Working on this in a codespace.
+Good luck figuring out what the hell it is :)